-It’s really important for the kids to, first when they were starting in kindergarten to fall in love with music.
+It’s really important for the kids…when they [are] starting in kindergarten to fall in love with music.
 So they love it; it’s something that is fun for them to do.
 They’re playing with sounds, they’re playing with instruments, and they’re having a good time, but at the same time the teacher is incorporating other subjects, and they’re teaching them numbers, they’re teaching them how to read, and then that love for learning, love for music, comes together.

-The four principals also described experiences of how music encourages students to learn.
-Sabrina, a school principal, commented that music education makes the school environment interesting for learners, as she mentioned in an individual interview:
+The four principals also described how music encourages students to learn.
+Sabrina, a school principal, commented that music education makes the school environment interesting for learners:

-I think that if the kids are learning and they’re having fun and, they’re learning new skills, then that’s … what I’m really looking for.
+I think that if the kids are learning and they’re having fun, and they’re learning new skills, then that’s … what I’m really looking for.
 That’s a class that most of them enjoy going to, whether it’s to beat on the drums or learn to play the recorder or sing, or whatever they’re doing in there.
 Most of our students enjoy that class.

-As a school principal, Louis’ experience was that while learning how to make music, his school students also have several opportunities, which allow them to interact while developing their common sense.
+As a school principal, Louis’s experience was that while learning how to make music, students also have several opportunities to interact while developing their common sense.
 He explained:

 There is an increased percentage of students wanting to participate in chorus, strings, and band, which is an indication that the children enjoy learning music, and their families enjoy attending their concerts and applauding their efforts.
 We usually do a couple of performances every year.
-We also have a special chorus class that meets before school every Wednesday morning, and they do a lot of them, not only extra singing, and they learn how to play different kinds of instruments and experiment with them.
+We also have a special chorus class that meets before school every Wednesday morning, and they do a lot of [things], not only extra singing, and they learn how to play different kinds of instruments and experiment with them.

-Sabrina also specified that music practices produced responsive learners and prepared them to live in a diverse and challenging society while encouraging them to pursue success:
+Sabrina also remarked that music practices produce responsive learners and prepare them to live in a diverse and challenging society, while encouraging them to pursue success:

-I think it makes our students more well-rounded, and those students that aren’t as successful in other areas sometimes find success in music education, which then, in turn, helps them feel more a part of the school, and school culture plays a very important role in student’s achievement as well.
+I think it makes our students more well-rounded, and those students who aren’t as successful in other areas sometimes find success in music education, which then, in turn, helps them feel more a part of the school, and school culture plays a very important role in student’s achievement as well.

-When categorizing the significance of music education in school programs, the records of the interviews shown that all four principals mentioned the effects of music practices on students’ brains or minds.
-For instance, Walt, stated:
+Regarding the significance of music education in school programs, all four principals (Walt, Louis, Sabrina, and John) mentioned the effects of music practices on students’ brains or minds.
+Walt stated:

 Well, just stimulating the brain for the musical things they’re doing in there, whether it be learning to [play] an instrument, singing in a group, learning about the history of different musicians and composers.
 I just think that it’s very significant for a student to get that well-rounded education, and music is a big part of that.

-Louis also specified the results from implementing a specific schedule for music practices in his school:
+Louis noted the value of scheduling music practices in his school:

 I certainly think that music has an effect on the brain.
-Our children’s minds are, their brains are really developing at this age.
-So, I think that listening, learning, thinking about the music, learning things like rhythm, harmony, melody, as they get a little older, they’re learning how to read music. … So I believe all of that is significant … in a student’s development and just in their brain development.
-I think that it, it reaches into a lot of kids parts of their brains that are not usually, may be turned on by just science or math.
+Our children’s…brains are really developing at this age.
+So, I think that listening, learning, thinking about the music, learning things like rhythm, harmony, melody, as they get a little older, they’re learning how to read music…I believe all of that is significant … in a student’s development and…in their brain development.
+I think that it reaches into a lot of kids’ parts of their brains that are not usually…turned on by just science or math.